The admissions requirements linked below are for admission to the Jazz Studies major.

 Jazz Piano Auditions for Admission (Undergraduate and Graduate levels)

-On-campus and recorded auditions are accepted.
-For those who choose an on-campus audition, choose one of the scheduled Saturday audition dates at the College of Music.
+On-campus auditions are strongly preferred.
+Choose one of the scheduled Saturday audition dates at the College of Music**.
 Your audition should not exceed 20 minutes.
 Please prepare the following:

 2. One blues (medium swing tempo)

-3. One selection from the standard jazz repertoire of your choice in the style of bossa nova, samba, or straight eight feel
+3. One selection from the standard jazz repertoire of your choice in the style of bossa nova, samba, or straight eighth feel

 4. One uptempo selection (quarter note=220 for undergraduate and quarter note=264 for graduate)